rome/tools/CONTRIBUTING.md

  Below are examples of well-formatted commits:

 ```
-feat(compiler): implemented parsing for new type of files
+feat(compiler): implement parsing for new type of files
-fix: fixed nasty unhandled error
+fix: fix nasty unhandled error
-docs: fixed link to website page
+docs: fix link to website page
-test(lint): added more cases to handle invalid rules
+test(lint): add more cases to handle invalid rules
 ```

 ### Commit verification